robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 - Argue how protection profile needs are satisfied by a Security Target
 - Assurance cases are recommended for the highest levels of Evaluation Assurance Levels (EAL)

+???
+You are probably wondering why have you not seen many assurance cases?
+Turns out, Assurance cases have found many uses in high assurance software projects.
+For example, Common Critiera (CC) recommends using them to argue how requirements in a protection profile are satisfied by the security target.
+Common Criteria (CC) requires them for Evaluation Assurance Levels (EAL) 6 and above.
+So, unfortunately they have not been put in to wide use at lower levels of assurance.

 ---

 class: middle